 With a focal length of 450 mm, this reflector scope gives optical power unrivaled in this price range, and you may add filters to explore darker nebulae.

 Although searching for things can be difficult, this telescope is a lot of fun.
-You’ll be able to see Venus’s phases with easily if you upgrade to stronger eyepieces.
+You’ll be able to see Venus’s phases easily if you upgrade to stronger eyepieces.

 - User Friendly: This low-cost scope comes pre-assembled, making it extremely user-friendly, especially for novices.